 (2) The conditions referred to in subsection (1) may include a condition that the pipeline licensee shall complete the construction of the pipeline within the period specified in the pipeline licence.

-(3) This section extends to a pipeline licence granted by way of the renewal of a pipeline licence and, in the case of a pipeline licence so granted, the conditions may include conditions varying or adding to the conditions of the previous licence and conditions requiring reconstruction or modification of the pipeline or of associated works.
+[(3) deleted]

+[Section 70 amended by No. 42 of 2010 s.
+122.]

 71. Variation of pipeline licence on application by pipeline licensee

 (1) A pipeline licensee may, at any time, make an application to the Minister for the variation of the pipeline licence.